 - A connection of the FAST node to the Wallarm cloud

 - A test policy

-You have successfully deployed a FAST proxy node and connected it to the cloud in the previous chapter.
+You have successfully deployed a FAST node and connected it to the cloud in the previous chapter.
 In this chapter you will focus on creating a testing policy and a baseline request.